“How do I find cheap flights to India from the UK?”

 Because now I will show you EXACTLY how to book cheap flight tickets to India – the SMART way!

-In this comprehensive guide, I have penned down how I book my flights from UK to India for cheap and the sites that I use and trust.
+In this comprehensive guide, I have penned down how I book my flights from the UK to India for cheap and the sites that I use and trust to book my tickets.

 But there’s a catch!